tsui66/creem-sdk/README.md

 <!-- Start Summary [summary] -->
 ## Summary

-Creem API: Creem is an all-in-one platform for managing subscriptions and recurring revenue, tailored specifically for today’s SaaS companies.
-It enables you to boost revenue, enhance customer retention, and scale your operations seamlessly.
+Creem API: Creem is an all-in-one platform for managing subscriptions and recurring revenue, tailored specifically for today's SaaS companies.
+It enables you to boost revenue, enhance customer retention, and scale your operations seamlessly.'
 <!-- End Summary [summary] -->

 <!-- Start Table of Contents [toc] -->